 With four nursing homes in the city, you only have a couple of options in Lancaster, Texas.
-These facilities didn't really stand out from a quality point of view either.
-The city was awarded a city grade of C, which is not one of our stronger grades at the city level.
-We somewhat surprisingly found this city grade is better than the grade we gave the nearby city of Red Oak.
-With Red Oak receiving a terrible grade, Lancaster certainly appears to be a better bet.
-Please continue reading to find more information about how this city's nursing homes were rated in our category grades.
+Sadly, these nursing homes didn't excel from a quality standpoint.
+Its nursing homes were awarded a city grade of D, which is a terrible grade at the city level.
+As bad as this city's grade is, we surprisingly found gave the nearby city of Red Oak an even worse grade.
+With Red Oak receiving a terrible grade, we would advise you to be very selective in either city.
+Despite all this, one of the few highlights of this place's profile is its impressive inspection score.
+You can continue reading to find out about inspections and other category grades

 While its overall rating was terrible, this city's performed favorably in our inspection category.
 In fact, we awarded it a grade of B+ for that category, which is one of our higher grades.
 Inspection ratings account for a host of factors found on a facility's inspection reports.
 One of the most important criteria we rely on is the number and severity of deficiencies.
 You should avoid nursing homes with a list of severe deficiencies flagged.
 Surprisingly, this city also performed decently in the area of long-term care, where it received a B- in that area.
 Finally, the city earned a grade of C for its nursing rating and a grade of F for short-term care.
 Even with an otherwise respectable performance, this city's poor short-term care score may be concerning for people who need rehabilitation..